socialsoftware/mono2micro/README.md

 ## 3. Fast API Server (Scripts)

- - The Fast API Server is responsible for the dendrogram operations, and also to expose the Code2Vec model.
+ - The Fast API Server is responsible for the clustering operations, and also to expose the Code2Vec model.

 ## 4. User Inteface (Frontend)